 The crucifixion scene runs over two panels.
 These are all stock images from Rogier’s repository.
 His John the evangelist figure always looks more or less the same, so do the women and Christ.

 The Eucharist scene takes place in the back.
-The wafer is a focal point and at the same time not in the middle.
+The wafer is a focal point in this scene and aligns with the cross.
 Nb I looked up the translation of all the Latin texts but so far did not discover anything significant in them.

 Here is a detail of a miniature with the same two men, this one by Rogier: